-NO ONSITE/CASH SALES • In an attempt to limit high-contact touch points, we are limiting box office hours and onsite sales to just prior to curtain.
+ONSITE/CASH SALES • In an attempt to limit high-contact touch points, we are limiting box office hours and onsite sales to just prior to curtain.
 Patrons wishing to purchase tickets immediately prior to a performance can access a QR Code at the theatre for direct access to purchase tickets on their smart device.
 We are no longer waiving any fees for onsite purchases.
 Your ticket cost is the same regardless of the point of purchase.
 All tickets are available by visiting this link.

-FOOD/DRINK IN THEATER • Until further notice, food and beverage will not be permitted inside the theatre.
-Patrons are encouraged to enjoy a “socially distanced cocktail” before or after the performance, subject to The Deck Restaurant and Courtyard Bar hours of operation.
+FOOD/DRINK IN THEATER • As of June 22, drinks purchased at any of the Playhouse Bars may now be permitted inside the theatre.
+Patrons are encouraged to enjoy a bite and a cocktail at The Deck or The Courtyard prior to the performance.

 SANITATION • Before each performance, Bella Commercial Services will apply a disinfectant mist to the entire house.
 The mist is 100% safe, non-toxic, and deemed effective against SARS-COV2 by the EPA.
 Playhouse staff will routinely disinfect all high-touch surfaces throughout the day.

 HVAC • The Playhouse auditorium has two dedicated HVAC systems; each system is equipped with hospital-grade MERV-15 air filters.
 The Playhouse Lobby has its own separate HVAC system.
 There are three separate systems backstage: the stage itself, the first floor dressing rooms and the second dressing rooms.
 Therefore, the air from the auditorium, the lobby and stage and backstage are not circulated together.

 ASSISTED LISTENING DEVICES • Assistant Listening Devices will still remain available for our patrons.
 However, you are encouraged to “Bring Your Own Earbuds” policy to ensure proper precaution.
 Please bring a pair of standard wired (NOT wireless) headphones and our Front-of-House Staff will be happy to provide you with a device.